Repetitive Strain Injury

 RSI (or Repetitive Strain Injury) is a descriptive term for an overuse injury.
 Occupational Overuse Syndrome (OOS) is another name used to describe RSI.

-Repeated use of the same movements causes inflammation and damage to the soft tissues (muscles, nerves, tendons and tendon sheaths etc.) In particular, RSI attributes to the upper limb and forearm pain.
+Repeated use of the same movements causes inflammation and damage to the soft tissues (muscles, nerves, tendons and tendon sheaths etc.) In particular, RSI attributes to upper limb and forearm pain.

 Repetitive Strain Injuries (RSI) includes many localised injuries such as trigger finger, golfers, tennis elbow, and carpal tunnel.
 RSI may describe more diffuse pain syndromes (those spread over the body), diagnosed as cervicobrachial pain syndrome or chronic pain syndrome.